MileHacker Logo

 Autumn & Winter Wear

-For autumn (September-November), layers are necessary.
+For autumn (September-November), layering clothes is necessary.
 Pack medium-weight sweaters, long-sleeved shirts, and jeans or trousers.
 A waterproof or Water-resistant jacket is useful.
 Hats and Gloves may be wanted in late autumn.
-In winter (December-March), a thick Winter coat is a mandate.
+In winter (December-March), a heavy Winter coat is a mandate.
 Choose an insulated, waterproof option.
 Wear warm layers underneath, like thermal underwear and fleece.
 Waterproof Winter boots with good grip are needed for snow and ice.
 A Warm scarf completes your winter attire.

 Winter Essentials